AvikAgarwala/JAVA-Singleton-Class/README.md

 This repository contains a Java implementation of the Singleton design pattern.
 The Singleton pattern ensures that a class has only one instance.
 This can be useful in scenarios where you want to restrict the instantiation of a class to a single object.

 `Type-1` implementation: This implementation restricts the user to create more than one object of the singleton class.
+`Type-2` implementation: In this implementation every object of the singleton class points to the same memeory location.

 ### How to compile